mlanza/ai-literacy/201/11-scaling-signal.md

 Then you ask:

-**Prompt:**
-*"Based on these three documents, what are five concrete practices a team lead could use in their first 30 days to build trust, encourage productive habits, and create meaningful early experiences for a new hire?
+> 🗣️ *"Based on these three documents, what are five concrete practices a team lead could use in their first 30 days to build trust, encourage productive habits, and create meaningful early experiences for a new hire?
 Keep the advice actionable and tie each practice back to its source."*

 This is where it all pays off.